Orifice Flow Calculator

 3. Enter the coefficient of discharge, CdC_d.

-4. Enter the value of the mean center line, `HH
+4. Enter the value of the mean center line, HH

-5. The acceleration due to gravity, gg, is already filled in as 9.81m/s29.81 \text{m/s}^2 for your convenience.
-It can be modified using the Advanced mode of the calculator.
+5. The acceleration due to gravity, gg, is already filled in as 9.81 m/s29.81\ \text{m/s}^2 for your convenience.
+It can be modified by clicking on the heading "Gravitational constant" at the bottom of the calculator.

 6. The orifice flow calculator will now return the value of discharge or orifice flow rate, QQ.